 It shall be the responsibility of GCWDB to assure that supportive services provided under this policy shall be properly coordinated with services, resources, and activities that are available from other sources.
 In every instance of providing supportive services, the case manager must ensure that no other resource exists or that the need is so urgent that referral to other resources would delay the provision of the support service and create a hardship for the participant.
 Supportive services funded with WIOA Title I funds are funds of last resort, and when possible, must be coordinated/braided with other supportive services, career services and/or training services, funded by partner programs, community-based organizations, and entities jointly responsible for workforce and economic development, educational, and other human resource programs.
-The separate and simultaneous provision of resources from multiple funding streams will help ensure the highest quality and most comprehensive services.
+The separate and simultaneous provision of resources from multiple funding streams will help ensure the highest quality and most comprehensive service provision possible for individuals requiring supportive services to enable their participation in training services.
 The details of the coordination of services and resources must be documented in the IEP/ISS and Program Notes.